InAnimaTe/induction/README.md

 **RC**

 The `.ssh/rc` file is run at every login via a ssh connection.
-Its main purpose it to update symlink pointers with the latest agent path craeted at login.
+Its main purpose it to update symlink pointers with the latest agent path created at login.

 ##### Differences from funtoo/keychain